YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario05/README.md

 ## A. Create the app

-We will create this app in its own namespace (also very useful to clean up everything)
+We will create this app in its own namespace (also very useful to clean up everything).
+We consider that the ONTAP-NAS backend & storage class have already been created. ([cf Scenario04](Kubernetes_v2/Scenarios/Scenario04))

 ```
 # kubectl create namespace ghost